top of page

 The verb 'contradict' has its origins in the Latin word 'contradictus,' which is a combination of 'contra,' meaning 'against,' and 'dicere,' meaning 'to say' or 'to speak.'
 This etymology reflects the essence of the word, as 'contradict' involves speaking or asserting something in opposition to what has been previously stated or established as true.
 It implies a verbal confrontation where one's assertion is contrary to another's, and the prefix 'contra' underscores the idea of going against or opposing the statement or belief in question.
 Thus, 'contradict' encapsulates the act of verbally challenging or denying a statement or assertion in a manner that contradicts established knowledge or another person's perspective, echoing its Latin roots in the language of discourse and debate.

-Quiz: Find the meaning of the verb contradict:
+Find the correct meaning of the verb contradict:

 Try Again!